-That the foregoing Ordinance was apprheld on, by the fol roved and adopted at a meeting of the City Council lowing vote:
+That the foregoing Ordinance was approved and adopted at a meeting of the City Council held on, 2019, by the following vote:

-AYES:

-NOES:

-ABSENT:

-ABSTAIN:

-ATTEST:
+AYES: NOES: ABSENT: ABSTAIN: ATTEST:

 Scott Matas, Mayor

 ATTEST:

 Jerryl Soriano, City Clerk

 APPROVED AS TO FORM: Jennifer A. Mizrahi, City Attorney

 By:

+Dy.